acoelgecen/init-gnome/README.md

-# init-system
+# Overview
-This script makes your gnome a better working station.
+This script customizes the GNOME desktop environment by modifying various settings, including appearance, behavior, and keybindings.
+It also allows the user to select a color for the wallpaper and applies various system preferences.
+Below is a step-by-step explanation of what the script does.

-## Second script
+## Script order
-This is the second script you should run.
+Before running this script make sure that you have runnend `init-devtools` first.